RicardoBachmann/RicardoBachmann/README.md

 *Web Development & Coding enthusiast*

-Currently, I am focusing on the medium of cartography as a critical questioning of spatial relationships to each other, as well as visualizing socio-political issues in non-linear narratives through the use of multimedia elements.
+Currently, I am focusing on the medium of cartography as a critical questioning of spatial relationships to each other, as well as visualizing socio-political issues in non-linear narratives through the interventions of multimedia elements.